GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >*Analogy*
 >* Shared memory:
->    * Once very large whiteboard in a two-person office (the shared memory)
+>    * One very large whiteboard in a two-person office (the shared memory)
 >    * Two people working on the same problem (threads running on different cores attached to the memory)
 >    * How do they collaborate (working together but not interfering)
 >    * need *private* data